Six

 Real Thing

-Caning is a completely different matter.
-One stroke of
+Proper Caning is a completely different matter.

-others, almost endurable. he second is the same ... only more
+almost pleasant, others, almost endurable. he second is the

-so.
-And so on, until the full quantity is completed.
-Significant
+same ... only more so.
+And so on, until the full quantity is

-marking by each and every stroke is to be expected, and breaking
+completed.
+Significant marking by each and every stroke is to

-of the skin is not unlikely.
-The sensation of the cane is such
+be expected, and breaking of the skin is not unlikely.
+The sensation

-that a single dozen, or even six of the best, is
+of the cane is such that a single dozen, or even six of

-usually entirely sufficient in most peoples reckoning.
+the best, is usually entirely sufficient in most peoples

-Military Caning and is a serious ordeal in anyones
+the Military Caning and is a serious ordeal in anyones

 estimation.